What is the black card and who qualifies for it?

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.
+Here’s our full advertising policy: How we make money.

 In 2003 my friend told me that he had accepted a job as a web developer at a small company with a funny name.
-The company, that no one had ever heard of at the time, turned out to be Google.
+The company, which no one had ever heard of at the time, turned out to be Google.

 Two years later, he showed up at my apartment driving a brand new Range Rover, carrying the sandwiches that I’d asked him to pick up on his way into town.
 “I’ve got these, my treat,” he said.
 As we were eating, he asked if I wanted to see something cool and pulled a sleek black credit card out of his wallet.
 I had never seen a card like it before, but still thought to myself, “so you’ve got a credit card, what’s the big deal?”

 What I didn’t realize at the time was that he was showing me his new Centurion Card from American Express, most often referred to as the highly exclusive “black card.”
-This notorious card has the highest fees on the market, with a $10,000 first year initiation fee and an annual membership fee of $5,000 (a total of $15,000 of fees in the first year).
+This notorious card has the highest fees on the market, with a $10,000 first-year initiation fee and an annual membership fee of $5,000 (a total of $15,000 of fees in the first year).
 It also doesn’t have a spending limit, meaning you can spend as much as you like on this card; you will just need to be able to pay off your balance every month, which shouldn’t be a problem if you qualify for the card in the first place.

-Today, several other black cards are on the market, many of which come with big fees and are by invite-only.
+Today, several other black cards are on the market, many of which come with big fees and are invite-only.

 One of the reasons black cards are shrouded in secrecy is that they are by invitation only.
 That makes it tough to determine who actually qualifies for a black card unless you know someone who is carrying one.